Multimodal Recommender Systems: A Survey: Conclusion

 \section{Conclusion}

-Multimodal recommender system is becoming one of the leading research directions in recommender systems, benefitting from its aggregation advantage on different modalities.
-In this paper, we introduce taxonomies of multimodal recommendation models, \ie feature interaction, feature enhancement and model optimization based on challenges faced in different modeling stages.
-We also summarize the dataset and open-source codes to facilitate researchers.
-To conclude, we believe that by summarizing these taxonomies, techniques and resources, our survey will provide guidance and stimulate further research by raising awareness of different methods and featuring new topics.
+MRS is becoming one of the leading directions in RS, benefitting from its aggregation advantage on different modalities.
+In this paper, we introduce taxonomies of MRS, \ie modality encoder, feature interaction, feature enhancement and model optimization based on challenges faced in different modeling stages.
+We also summarize the dataset and open-source codes.
+At last, some challenges and future directions of MRS are proposed to inspire further research.

+\begin{acks} This research was partially supported by Research Impact Fund (No.R1015-23), APRC - CityU New Research Initiatives (No.9610565, Start-up Grant for New Faculty of CityU), CityU - HKIDS Early Career Research Grant (No.9360163), Hong Kong ITC Innovation and Technology Fund Midstream Research Programme for Universities Project (No.ITS/034/22MS), Hong Kong Environmental and Conservation Fund (No. 88/2022), and SIRG - CityU Strategic Interdisciplinary Research Grant (No.7020046), Huawei (Huawei Innovation Research Program), Tencent (CCF-Tencent Open Fund, Tencent Rhino-Bird Focused Research Program), Ant Group (CCF-Ant Research Fund, Ant Group Research Fund), Alibaba (CCF-Alimama Tech Kangaroo Fund (No. 2024002)), CCF-BaiChuan-Ebtech Foundation Model Fund, and Kuaishou. \end{acks}